ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

 Over the past two decades, many enterprises have developped the VMware Software Defined Data Center (SDDC) as the virtualization platform for hosting x86 production and business critical workloads in on-premise or co-located Data Centre facilities.
 VMware has 44.8% market share in x86 virtualization platform technologies, per Statista and 79% of Enterprises across the globe runs VMware per IDC.

+In parallel with maintaining the production platform on-premise, and as a result of the Covid pandemic,  businesses have been requesting an acceleration of the digital transformation to a cloud native platform - in effect the compute platform has become the business with digital products generating the revenue.

+This whitepaper describes the solution considerations, migration approach to move the on-premise x86 VMware virtualisation compute, storage and network to IBM Cloud VMware Solutions.
+The production workload environments (PROD, UAT, SIT, DEV), are moved to IBM Cloud VMware Solutions using the lift-and-shift method with no change to the business applications.

 ### On-Premise Business Challenges

 Business challenges are leading clients to re-evaluate the x86 VMware virtualisation on-premises or co-located platform: